derrandz/gemini-dht-spec/Churn-Management.md

 #### 3. Leave

 A peer that wants to leave the network basically disconnects relies on the maintenance routine to broadcast its unavailability.
 Every x unit of time defined by the maintenance params, the Peers on each individual group (suffix or prefix) ordered in a Ring-like or linked list structure verify the status of the next peer in the list (Last Peer verify the first) by sending a "heartbeat" message.
-If T failures happened the Peer then multicasts the unavailability of the verified Peer to all the nodes in this group.
+If T failures happened the Peer then multicasts the unavailability of the verified Peer to all the nodes in this group, sending a Peer Event Message.

 #### 4. Maintenance